 - This is the highest the tester can do on an FRC battery and will result in the fastest test.

 - The test will now run for anywhere between a few minutes to a few hours

 - Do not move or touch the battery at all during the test

-- Pausing the test will result in a bad portion of data around the pause
+- Pausing the test will result in a bad portion of data around the pause and is not recommended

 - When the test is complete a dialogue box will appear informing you of the result and the graph will be complete

 - Click "OK" and repeat the test for another battery.